-We have seen that, thanks to copy-on-write, fork is very fast, why should we bother with threads?
+We have seen that, thanks to copy-on-write, fork is very fast.
+Why bother with threads?

 - sharing information requires work that's why we have spent one semester studying IPC mechanisms... - we can be faster than fork even with COW, the kernel has to duplicate the page table (and more)